sandipansaha127/_djangocrud/README.md

-# This is my README file for this project.
+# This is a Blog (CRUD.ME)
-This project uses django.
+This is Basic Django Project.
+Where You can post, delete, update, Search.
+This project uses Rest API.